Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

     $ killall -6 toku2mongo
     ```

-At this point, you can delete the old TokuMX 2.x data and shut down the machines it was running on.
+The migration is now complete.
+At this point you can shutdown the TokuMX 2.x server.